2011 Balearic island council elections

-The 2011 Balearic Island Council elections were held on Sunday, 22 May 2011, to elect the 9th Island Councils of Mallorca and Menorca and the 2nd Island Councils of Formentera and Ibiza.
-All 72 seats in the four Island Councils were up for election.
-They were held concurrently with regional elections in thirteen autonomous communities and local elections all throughout Spain.
+Island council elections were held in the Balearic Islands on 22 May 2011 to elect the 9th Consells Insulars of Mallorca and Menorca and the 2nd Consells Insulars of Formentera and Ibiza.
+All 72 seats in the four island councils were up for election.
+They were held concurrently with regional elections in thirteen autonomous communities and local elections all across Spain.